nataliyaioffe/togetherfilm-gatsby-test/src/posts/post2/post2.md

 ---
-title: "Blog Post #1"
+title: "Blog Post #2"
 date: "2019-06-06"
 ---

-This is the FIRST blog post!
+This is the SECOND blog post!

 ## Topics Covered